 …What I do is wrong, in spite of its acceptance by nearly 95% of the American population.
 I know it in my bones, even if I cannot yet act on it.
 Someday it must stop.
 Somehow we need to become the sort of beings who can see what we are doing when we look head on, the sort of beings who don’t weave dark, damning shrouds to sustain, with acceptance and celebration, the grossly unethical.
 Deeper, much deeper, we have an obligation to eat otherwise.”

-Comis recently became vegan, is in the process of converting his farm to a vegetable farm, and now publishes widely on the question of eating animals.
-A documentary film about his transition, The Last Pig, is being made by renowned filmmaker Allison Argo.
+Comis recently became vegan, converted his farm to a veganic vegetable farm, and now publishes widely on the question of eating animals.
+A documentary film about his transition, The Last Pig, was just released by renowned filmmaker Allison Argo.
 You can read Comis’s critique of so-called humane slaughter here.

 Six years ago, Renée King-Sonnen fell in love with, and married, a fourth generation cattle rancher.
 She moved from suburbia to 96 acres of Texas pasture where she soon discovered she had fallen in love with the herd of cattle who lived there, too.
 Fascinated by the animals, Renée began spending a lot of time on the range with them, getting to know their individual personalities, and observing deep bonds between the cows and their calves, as well as the friendships and affection displayed between herd mates.
 Her heart broke every time the calves were loaded up for auction and their imminent slaughter.